momo54/quartz-tpf/README.md

 [PDF version](https://github.com/Callidon/quartz-tpf/blob/master/scripts/amazon/http_calls.pdf)

-We compare the number of HTTP calls done to the server per query for TPF+PeN, TPF+VTP and QUaRTz, with both configurations (equivalent and non equivalent servers)
+We compare the number of HTTP calls done to each server per query for TPF+PeN, TPF+VTP and QUaRTz, with both configurations (equivalent and non equivalent servers).
+We use two servers in each configuration.

 ![load balancing](https://raw.githubusercontent.com/Callidon/quartz-tpf/master/scripts/amazon/http_calls.png)